mainmatter/ember-simple-auth/guides/auth-torii-with-github.md

 following posts and projects were helpful in assembling the full story presented in this guide.

+* [simple-auth-torii-github-demo](https://github.com/srvance/simple-auth-torii-github-demo) is a repo created to follow the steps of this guide.
+All elements of the guide except the token exchange service are contained here.
 * [github-stars](https://github.com/hawkup/github-stars) has multiple implementations of the same app to display your starred repos in various web app frameworks.
 The `emberjs` directory contains the implementation for Ember.